Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice

-Each simultaneous MAB, used to sample each group of parameter, uses a bandit algorithm derived from EXP4\cite{Lopes12ssp}.
+Each simultaneous MAB, used to sample each group of parameter, uses a bandit algorithm derived from EXP4\cite{SRLopes12ssp}.
 The following process is described in Alg.~\ref{alg:sampleValue}.

 For each parameter $a_i$ inside a group, the quality of its values is evaluated by a bandit expert $w_i$.
 An expert track the reward provided by each value $v_j$ on the last several sampling to compute its quality noted $w_{i}(v_{j})$.

 At any given time, the value to use for each parameter is sampled according to the probabilities given by:

 where $\tilde{w_{i}}$ are the normalized $w_{i}$ values to ensure a correct probability distribution, $\xi_u$ is a uniform distribution that ensures sufficient parameter exploration and $\gamma$ is the exploration rate, tuned to make the exploration wide or narrow.
 This sampling methodology leads to stochastically select a value, proportionally based on its quality and $\gamma$.
 For low values of $\gamma$, the parameter value is chosen mostly based on its quality, whereas for high values of $\gamma$, low quality parameter values have a higher probability of being picked, which means a high exploration rate.
 The set of experts correlated to $H_x$ is noted $W_x = w_{1}, \dots, w_{n_x}$ .
 From now on, a Stochastic Activity Space $A^S$ is considered to be a set of tuples $(H_x, W_x)$.